Benchmarks

 BenchmarkCloxCachePointers | Pointer-type values |

-Each benchmark also has a sync.Map variant for comparison.
+Each benchmark has a sync.Map variant for comparison.

 go test -bench=. -benchmem ./redis/